poojasingh09/SNPtest/README.md

 ### aim ###
 Compare efficieny of SNPs called from SAMtools, GATK, varscan and FreeBayes This is only the samtools (bcftools) part
-NB: samtools mpileup to call SNPs is deprecated, thus we use bcftools mpileup
-NB: samtools mpileup is still fine to direct to tools like varscan etc

 ### server ###